AlexiaDelorme/project-cookbook/README.md

 ###### User story 1

-As an external user, I want to make use of the site to share my own data with the community and benefit from having convenient access to the data provided by all other members.
+As an external user, I want to make use of the site and benefit from having convenient access to the data provided by all community members.

 ###### User story 2

-As an external user, I want to be able to research patisserie recipes based on specific criteria and have a visually appealing and interactive interface while I am cooking.
+As an external user, I want to be able to research recipes based on specific criteria and have a visually appealing and interactive interface while I am cooking.

 ###### User story 3

+As an external user, I also want to be able to browse recipes by category types (meal, diet, occasion or geography) and then have a list of all the recipes available for the category I selected.

+###### User story 4

 As a user with specific constraints (food allergies, specific diets or simply missing a cooking tool…), I want to be able to find recipes that address my needs and be presented recipes based on my inputs.

 ###### User story 5

-Again as a user with specific constraints, I want the site to feature recommendations based on my specific needs (Ex: vegan-friendly, sugar-free…) - TO BE DONE ??
+As an external user, I want to be able to view the recipe instructions for all the recipes available in the database with the same level of details as a community member.
+I also want to be recommended some of the website creators' favorite recipes.

 ###### User story 6

-As a user looking for a specific category of patisserie, I want to be able to look for recipes based on the category of food.
+As an external user, I want to be able to share recipes on different social platforms as well as be able to print them.

+###### User story 7

+As an external user, I want to be able to create a free account with minimal steps.

 ### Community members

 ###### User story 1

-As a community member, I want to be able to create a free account with minimal steps and then be able to edit my information details, password and delete my account permanently if necessary.
+As a community member, I want to be able to log in with minimal steps by only using my email and password for authentication.
+I also want to be able to log out easily.

 ###### User story 2

-As a community member, I want to be able to perform CRUD operations for any recipes that I have shared with the community.
+As a community member, I want to be able to edit my information details, password and delete my account permanently if necessary.

 ###### User story 3

-As a community member, I want to be able to share recipes and add some favorites to personalize my intranet and create my own online cooking book.
+As a community member, I want to be able to create new recipes and then have the possibility to edit and/or to delete any of recipes that I have shared with the community.

 ###### User story 4

+As a community member, I want to be able to add/remove a recipe to my favourites so I can create my own online cookbook.

+###### User story 5

 Food lovers, wannabe cooks or anyone passionate about patisserie who wants to try out the success of their recipes.

-### Site owners
+### Site's owner

 ###### User story 1